Sexual Orientation and Gender Identity Questions – Information for Patients

 Why am I being asked about my sexual orientation and gender identity?

 We know that everyone has a sexual orientation and gender identity and that they play an important role in our health and wellbeing.
 Sharing this information with Bronson helps us to provide patient-centered care that is tailored to the specific health and wellness needs of each person.

 How will this information be used?

 Your provider(s) will use this information to help identify and meet your healthcare needs.
 In addition, gathering this information from all patients allows Bronson to see if there are gaps in care or services across different patient populations.

 What is gender identity?

+Gender is different than biological sex.
 Gender identity is a person’s inner sense of their gender.
 For example, a person may think of themselves as male, as female, as a combination of male and female, or as another gender.

 Bronson recognizes there are many gender identities, and that this list may not include how you identify.
 We welcome your feedback and are continually striving to meet your needs.

 Sexual orientation is how a person describes their emotional and sexual attraction to others.